check-spelling-sandbox/Codeberg-org/en/bylaws.md

 g) Approval of all rules of procedure for the association (including fee regulations, election regulations, rules of procedure for the Presidium, platform terms of use, privacy policy and other regulations adopted by the General Assembly),

-h) - not applicable -,

-i) Decisions on the raising of loans which would put the sum of the association's total liabilities in excess of four percent of the total revenues of the preceding year.
+h) Decisions on the raising of loans which would put the sum of the association's total liabilities in excess of four percent of the total revenues of the preceding year.

 (2) The general assembly is to be called by the presidium once a year and should be held in the first half of the year.
 The invitation must be issued at least six weeks in advance in written form, stating the agenda and already submitted requests.
 Objections to the schedule and proper requests by members must be received by the executive board at least two weeks before the assembly.